TheFelixLive/Timer-V/README.md

 - If you have the option "Game & Menu", press it and continue with step 2.

 > Do I have to uninstall the Challenge Addon separately?

-No, it will uninstall automatically along with the timer
+No, it will uninstall automatically along with the timer.

 # Permissions
 When the timer is installed on a world for the first time one player gets the tag `trust_player_control`.
 With this tag, players have the opportunity to use extra functions in **[creative mode](#creative-mode)**.